CameronLenartowich/ECDSA-Exchange/README.md

 ### Summary

 - The users private key never leaves the server
 - The signature creation and signature validation are seperated into two different api calls.
-And the user can confirm the details of the transaction signature between these two steps (confirm the signature message: transaction amount and recipient).
+The user can confirm the details of the transaction signature between these two steps including the recipient and transaction amount.